Adaptive Technology/Products: Disability Specific: Cerebral PalsyTweet

 MTS Medical Supply: Cerebral Palsy is a company that sells home medical equipment filtering large selection of products for needs of those with Cerebral Palsy.
 Offers free shipping.
 Bed and bathroom safety assessories.

 Orthotics: Their Purposes and Use is an excerpted article written by Darrell Parker, author of his book A Parent and Teacher's Guide to the Special Needs Child.
 An orthotic is any device used for an orthopedic purpose.
 An orthotic can be used to stabilize, immobilize, prevent deformity, protect against injury, and/or assist with function.
 Orthotics may be constructed of a wide variety of materials.

-Cerebral Palsy of New Jersey's Technology Lending Center features a wide variety of assistive technology including computer access technology, communication devices, adapted toys, and an impressive array of adaptive equipment used for daily living.
-Cerebral Palsy of New Jersey's Rehabilitation Technology Services department offers free Technology Learning Center tours and equipment demonstrations and encourages TLC membership.
-Write to them at Cerebral Palsy of New Jersey, 1005 Whitehead Road Extension, Suite 1, Ewing, NJ 08638, Call them: Toll Free: 888-322-1918, Fax: 609-882-4054, TTY: 609-882-0620 or e-mail them at firstname.lastname@example.org.
+New Jersey's Assistive Technology Lending Center features a wide variety of assistive technology including computer access technology, communication devices, adapted toys, and an impressive array of adaptive equipment used for daily living.
+New Jersey's Technology Lending Center is now a free service for New Jersey residents.
+Anyone with a disability who would like to trial assistive technology can contact us, sign up for free, and begin borrowing right away.
+Search their database by category or manufacturer.
+They encourage TLC membership.
+Write to them at Assistive Technology Lending Center, 1005 Whitehead Road Extension, Suite 1, Ewing, NJ 08638, Call them: Toll Free: 888-322-1918, Fax: 609-882-4054, or e-mail them at firstname.lastname@example.org.